This has been sitting on the back burner for weeks…

 The zine is a 36 page color folio, saddle-stapled, on semi gloss and comes in a little slip cover sleeve.
 The first pages feature a short essay about the project, and then it’s straight into the pictures.
 I have two small complaints: 1) all the images are landscape format, so you have to turn the zine sideways and flip the pages up to go through it, which is a bit awkward; 2) some of the images suffer from something, I’m not sure if its bad scans or bad printing, but a few of them have the digital edges and quickly blown highlights that distract from the images.
 Beyond that, though, the images themselves tell the story pretty well.

-At time of writing, Foreign Observer is still available from Rodriguez’s website, but it’s sold out as of late 2018.
+At time of writing, Foreign Observer was still available from Rodriguez’s website, but it’s sold out as of late 2018.
 The zine is limited to 50 copies, though, so you should hurry.
-If you miss out, prints are available in a nice scheme: you pick your price ($5, $10, $25, $50, or $100), pick your print, and Rodriguez will mail you an 11×17 print in a tube, with 75% of profit going to the ACLU.
+If you missed out, prints were available in a nice scheme: you pick your price ($5, $10, $25, $50, or $100), pick your print, and Rodriguez will mail you an 11×17 print in a tube, with 75% of profit going to the ACLU.
 If you missed it, sorry.
 Check out his website, though: plenty of newer work, and images from other projects.
 Good stuff.

 Edit: As of maybe a month after posting this, I largely stopped using the PhotoMemo books.
 Honestly, I just can’t be bothered to pull it out.
 If I shot more 4×5, I might use it more, but even then, I’d probably stick with either the Notes app or Google Sheets on my phone.